-All rights reserved. © 2019 Saudi Commission for Health Specialties.
-This material may not be reproduced, displayed, modified, distributed, or used without prior written permission from the Saudi Commission for Health Specialties, Riyadh, Kingdom of Saudi Arabia.
+All rights reserved. © 2024 Saudi Commission for Health Specialties.
+This material may not be reproduced, displayed, modified, distributed, or used in any other manner without prior written permission of the Saudi Commission for Health Specialties, Riyadh, Kingdom of Saudi Arabia.
 Any amendment to this document shall be endorsed by the Specialty Scientific Council and approved by the Central Training Committee.
 This document shall be considered effective from the date the updated electronic version of this curriculum was published on the commission's website unless a different implementation date has been mentioned.

 Correspondence: Saudi Commission for Health Specialties P.O.
-Box: 94656
+Box:

-Postal Code: 11614 Contact Center: 920019393
+94656 Postal Code: 11614 Contact Center: 920019393